-“As of Tuesday, state wildlife officials had tallied 605 dead and 120 stranded sea turtles in seven counties with or near red tide, with 266 confirmed poisonings since November,” nearly twice the five-year average, the Miami Herald reported, citing the Mote Marine Lab’s latest figures.
+In August, “state wildlife officials had tallied 605 dead and 120 stranded sea turtles in seven counties with or near red tide, with 266 confirmed poisonings since November,” nearly twice the five-year average, the Miami Herald reported, citing the Mote Marine Lab’s latest figures.

 So, what exactly is red tide?

 According to the National Oceanic and Atmospheric Administration, red tide refers to a “harmful algal bloom.”

 These harmful algal blooms occur when algae colonies grow out of control and produce toxic consequences (typically the toxic phytoplankton, Karenia brevis) on marine life, birds and people.
 The growth can even make it difficult to breathe in the surrounding air.